Kings Plains Sapphire

 Beauty

 Few people realize that Australia is actually one of the world’s major Sapphire sources.
-Kings Plains Sapphire comes in beautiful, rich royal blues whose finest examples can rival Sapphires from renowned localities with an historic pedigree, such as Ceylon (Sri Lanka).
+Kings Plains Sapphire comes in beautiful, rich royal-blues with a highly-desirable medium (medium-light to medium-dark) saturation (strength of color) and tone (lightness or darkness of color).

 Rarity